ColinCepuran/Website/content/about/index.md

 I am a Senior Justice Policy Analyst at the Harris County Justice Administration Department in Houston, TX.
 I identify, analyze, and study the implementation of policies to facilitate public safety, justice, and equality in Harris County, without the involvement of punitive criminal justice institutions.

-I am very nearly finished with my PhD in Cornell University's Government Department, where I studied Race, Ethnicity, and Politics, Policy Studies, and American Political Development.
+Previously, I was a PhD candidate in Cornell University's Government Department, where I studied Race, Ethnicity, and Politics, Policy Studies, and American Political Development.
+I recently defended my dissertation.
 Prior to my study at Cornell, I worked in local politics, consulting for multiple local races in Southwestern Michigan, and managed a State Representative's re-election campaign.

 ![This is me][1]